MaurizioVacca/chez-chef/README.md

 meta-frameworks remove a lot of complexity, and I thought it would have been harder to judge "coding skills" if most of the problems are solved by the framework itself (such routing and sharing state).

-On the other hand, this project showcases a "poor-man meta-framework" where the concepts used on more complete projects are still applied.
+Still, this project is a "poor-man meta-framework" where the concepts used on more complete projects are still applied and showcasing how some technical solutions are achieved.

 ## Testing strategy